sebasalger/TheWizards-SQA2023-AUBURN/REPO.md

 To show our execution with fuzzing, the file named "fuzz_errors" has been included with our project.
 We added two csv files to show security weaknesses

+We added 5 logging lines to the scanner.py file